Media and Bookings

 1. The Forgotten Physicians: Reviving the Women Behind the Witch Trials

-How folk healers, herbalists, and spiritual midwives were erased from history — and why we need to remember them now.
+How folk healers, herbalists, and midwives were erased from medical history — and why remembering them isn’t just historical, but radical.

 2. Cunning Woman: A Novel Rooted in Witch Trials, Exile, and Return